StructureGenerator/StructureGenerator.github.io/README.md

 Brendan D. McKay, Mehmet Aziz Yirik and Christoph Steinbeck

 ## About
-`Surge` is a chemical structure generator surge based on the canonical generation path method.
+`Surge` is a chemical structure generator based on the canonical generation path method.
 Surge uses the Nauty package to compute automorphism groups of graphs.
 Surge generates all non-isomorphic constitutional isomers of a given molecular formula.
 Surge is available under a liberal open source license.

 # Documentation
 A complete [**user manual**](https://github.com/steinbeck/Surge/blob/main/doc/surge1_0_User_Manual.pdf) is included in the package.